Product Types

 • A992 Beams

-A992 steel is the most commonly used grade of steel in construction.
+A992 steel is the most commonly used grade of steel beam in construction.
 It’s often found in bridges, building frames, solar paneling, and other applications where corrosion-resistance is important.

-It has a slightly more diverse chemical composition than A36 steel and a higher minimum strength requirement.
+It has a slightly more diverse chemical composition than A36 steel beams and a higher minimum strength requirement.
 A992 steel can compose either W beams or S beams but is especially popular for W beams.

 With its higher strength and strength-to-weight ratio, A992 steel may be dual certified as A572 grade 50 steel.